Career and Technical Education

 Wallace designed its career and technical training facilities with student success in mind.
 Instruction combines knowledge (theory) and performance (hands-on skills).
 The tools and equipment used in training meet or exceed industry standards, and many programs use of some of the most advanced instructional trainers and simulators available.
 Through simulation experiences, students develop and refine skills in a climate controlled and safe environment prior to moving into lab experiences designed to replicate the actual work environment.
 As the workplace around us changes, so does Career and Technical Education at Wallace Community College.
 We are committed to maintaining our programs with the most up-to-date technology in keeping with industry standards.

-Currently the College offers training in sixteen entry-level career fields: Air Conditioning and Refrigeration, Automotive Technology, Auto Body Repair, Business Technologies, Cabinetmaking, Carpentry, Child Development, Cosmetology, Cosmetology-Nail Technology, Criminal Justice, Drafting and Design, Electrical Technology, Industrial Maintenance Technology, Masonry, Small Engine Repair, and Welding Technology.
+Currently the College offers training in sixteen entry-level career fields: Air Conditioning and Refrigeration, Automotive Technology, Auto Body Repair, Business Technologies, Cabinetmaking, Carpentry, Child Development, Cosmetology, Cosmetology-Nail Technology, Criminal Justice, Engineering Graphics and Animation, Electrical Technology, Industrial Maintenance Technology, Masonry, Small Engine Repair, and Welding Technology.
 Many of these programs include multiple concentrations students may select after completing a prescribed number of general education and technical core classes.
 Our professional, qualified faculty work hard to prepare graduates to pass applicable licensure and/or certification exams and to find gainful employment in the workforce.

 Links provide specific information about each of our career and technical programs, as well as contact information for faculty and staff.
 We welcome visits to all our programs and encourage those interested to contact the College Admissions Office to schedule a tour.